 - A11yTalks was started in May 2017 by Carie Fisher to help bridge the gap between developers and accessibility professionals.
 Not long after, Donna Bungard and AmyJune Hineline joined the team and really helped this project get off the ground!
 We’d like to give a special shout-out to Caitlin Cashin who has moderated some past panels as well.

 - A11yTalks seeks to provide a friendly, safe environment.
 All participants should be able to engage in productive dialogue.
 They should share and learn with each other in an atmosphere of mutual respect.
-We require all participants to adhere to this Code of Conduct.
-This applies to all community interaction and events.
+We require all participants to adhere to our Code of Conduct.
+This applies to all community interactions and events.

 Speaking Engagement Details

 - Based on the information you provide to us (see below), we will create a flyer for advertising purposes.
 You will be shown the flyer before it is public and can suggest edits.
-Once approved, we will post this in various places in the community and on Twitter.
+Once approved, we will post this flyer in various community channels, such as LinkedIn and Twitter.

 - Before speaking, we offer practice time to get used to the technology.
-This is optional, but we do need you to report to the room 10-15 minutes before your talk is scheduled to test the audio/video and fix any last-minute technical issues.
-You are not required to use video.
+This is optional, but we do need you to report to the room 10-15 minutes before your talk to test the audio/video and fix any last-minute technical issues.
+You are not required to share your video.

-- The format typically is: the speaker(s) is introduced by one of the hosts, the presenter/panelist speaks for 45 minutes or less, Q&A time from the audience, general wrap-up.
-On average, we have around 20-50 live participants for each event, but each video garners 100+ views (depending on the topic/speaker).
+- The typical format is as follows: the speaker(s) is introduced by one of the hosts, the presenter/panelist speaks for 45 minutes or less, Q&A time from the audience, general wrap-up and done!

 What We Need From You

 - First, we need to decide what month/day/time is open for you to present.
 We aim for mid-month, mid-week, mid-day (ET) to cover more time zones, but we can certainly be flexible!